duplocloud/compliance/siem/README.md

 ## New customers
 There are multiple changes in Compliance Manager, Now compliance manager will reconcile continuously and update the config itself.
 No manual intervention is needed except for **PUSH URL**

-0. Go to MSP AWS account and under KMS search for the key arn:aws:kms:us-west-2:128329325849:key/mrk-14da606d6b6f40dbb2be5630bec2e474 This is the key using which the SIEM AMI is encrypted.
-Click on the Key and at the bottom under "Other AWS Accounts" add the customer AWS account where you are deploying the SIEM

 1. Create Tenant with name **compliance** in default plan
 2. Deploy compliance control plane: Add **siem_setup.svd** reference in this tenant.